BasedLukas/machine_learning/README.md

 the rest. the cub praised them and went and put the ball with before all tho. they finally came and laughed until they was found the big children sound. the boy were playing with the loberries against the animals in the sky. he asks timmy
 ```

+## 3. model_v2
+This model is similar to v1 and my best model to date.